Nazanin1369/SearchEngine/README.md

 # SearchEngine

 ### introduction
 Implementing a search engine using Java, AngularJS and Elastic search.
+To gather data I used "Crawler4J" multithreaded fork/join approach.